 Make a schedule of how you are going to make contacts.
 In-person or online.

 Want personalized step-by-step help developing a plan for your business?
 Then let’s do it together!
-With the 90-Day Treatment we can focus on getting your marketing strategy up and running.
+With the Hustle Smarter we will get your marketing strategy up and running.

 This post includes affiliate links meaning I get a small payment if you purchase through my link, it’s no additional cost to you.
 These tools are the exact tools I use and I would share them with an affiliated link or not.